lukagrbcic/InverseBench/README.md

 ----------------------------------------------
 The models can be downloaded at: https://drive.google.com/file/d/1LPfFfEnR7UucaPESJIX_bjnRG5T0RNbM/view?usp=sharing

-It is neccessary to unpack the .zip in the InverseBlackBox main directory.
+It is neccessary to unpack the .zip in the InverseBench main directory.
 The data are already available on the github repository.

 **examples.py** contains examples on how to access all of the four benchmark functions.